 For UK branches of non-EEA insurers the PRA's authorisation applies to the whole insurer.
 At the point at which a non-EEA branch seeks initial authorisation in the United Kingdom, the PRA will, as a first step, form a judgement on the adequacy of the home regulator including its ability and willingness to share confidential information.
 Where it considers the home supervisor not to have a regime 'broadly equivalent' to that of the United Kingdom, the PRA will refuse authorisation of the branch.
 It may instead decide to authorise a stand-alone subsidiary, in which case it may limit the interlinkages with the rest of the group or ring-fence the subsidiary (for example where it considers the home supervisor does not deliver effective consolidated supervision).
-In assessing a non-EEA firm against the threshold conditions, the PRA may also have regard to the opinion of an overseas regulator in any country or territory in which the non-EEA firm carries on regulated activities.
+In assessing a non-EEA firm against the Threshold Conditions, the PRA may also have regard to the opinion of an overseas regulator in any country or territory in which the non-EEA firm carries on regulated activities.
 In considering how much weight to attach to that opinion, the PRA must have regard to the nature and scope of the supervision exercised by the overseas regulator.

-For existing UK branches of non-EEA insurers where the home regime is not considered to be equivalent, the PRA's supervisory work will be aimed at mitigating the risks of non-equivalence in the relevant areas.
-Its supervision will focus on issues such as the financial strength of the whole insurer, including the adequacy of its capital and its resolvability (collaborating with the home authorities in colleges as applicable), taking into account the importance of the insurer to the PRA's objectives.
+For existing UK branches of non-EEA insurers where the home regime is not considered to be equivalent, the PRA's supervisory work is aimed at mitigating the risks of non-equivalence in the relevant areas.
+Its supervision focuses on issues such as the financial strength of the whole insurer, including the adequacy of its capital and its resolvability (collaborating with the home authorities in colleges as applicable), taking into account the importance of the insurer to the PRA's objectives.

-For UK branches of non-EEA insurers where the PRA is satisfied that the home regulatory regime is equivalent and where the PRA has assured itself over the home regulator's supervisory approach, the PRA will rely where possible on the home supervisor's prudential supervision.
-In these cases, the PRA will focus on collaboration with home regulators (including via supervisory colleges).
-In addition, the PRA will take a close interest in what would happen in the event of failure and will ensure that there are senior individuals in the United Kingdom who are clearly responsible for management of both the UK operations and business booked in the United Kingdom.
-The PRA will discuss and agree with the home regulator the areas in which it will seek to rely on the home regulator's supervision.
+For UK branches of non-EEA insurers where the PRA is satisfied that the home regulatory regime is equivalent and where the PRA has assured itself over the home regulator's supervisory approach, the PRA relies where possible on the home regulator's prudential supervision.
+In these cases, the PRA focuses on collaboration with home regulators (including via supervisory colleges).
+In addition, the PRA takes a close interest in what would happen in the event of